had0j/io_qp2_rule_eng/readme.md

 ### Temporary decrease if in danger

-Only in `Easy mode`, check once every 0.25 seconds, if in danger (conditions not understood, probably when your board flashes red, shouldn't be off by a lot) `Targeting Factor` temporarily decreases by 1.5, after leaving danger the 1.5 is added back
+(Not available under `hard mode`: check once every 0.25 seconds, if in danger (conditions not understood, probably when your board flashes red, shouldn't be off by a lot) `Targeting Factor` temporarily decreases by 1.5, after leaving danger the 1.5 is added back

 ### Shift to Targeting Grace (No impact on messiness)